ionoid/mkiot/README.md

         * `name`: required field to define how to name the directory that contains the downloaded distribtion or the one that was copied from cache.

         * `cache`: optional field to specify how to use the cache.
 Possible values are `save`, `reuse` or both separated by `,`.
-Save means after finishing downloading this image and executing the commands save it into cache for future usage.
+Save means after finishing downloading this image and executing the commands save it into cache for future usage, overwriting any previous saved image that has same `name` field.
 Reuse means if this image is in the cache do not download it again and just copy it into the `build-directory` and use it.

         * `commands`: optional sequence of commands with their arguments that are executed according to their order.
 Command example: `["/bin/echo", "hello"]`.